Jacket design by Devin Grosz

 It takes place primarily in New York City and Philadelphia, with jaunts to Nantucket, Montauk, and Paris.
 While primarily a character-driven satirical novel of manners, it does have a plot.
 The style is traditional and maximalist (and a little in love with itself), with formally diverse interludes interspersed throughout.

-It is published by the Overlook Press (ABRAMS) and you can buy it here.
+It is published by the Overlook Press (ABRAMS) in 2021 and you can buy it here or request it from your local library.

 An excerpt was published in Literary Hub.